Matrix#

 Matrix

-- equal_fast(b: Matrix) bool #
+- equal_fast(b: Matrix) bool#

 Checks whether the two given

-matrices are byte-by-byte equal.While this function is faster than
+Matrixmatrices are byte-by-byte equal.While this function is faster than

-.
+equal(), it can also return false negatives, so it should be used in conjuction with eitherequal()ornear().
 For instance:if (graphene_matrix_equal_fast (a, b)) { // matrices are definitely the same } else { if (graphene_matrix_equal (a, b)) // matrices contain the same values within an epsilon of FLT_EPSILON else if (graphene_matrix_near (a, b, 0.0001)) // matrices contain the same values within an epsilon of 0.0001 else // matrices are not equal }

 Added in version 1.10.